 Daisuke Masaoka also participated on a GCW show on January 12, 2019 at the Summit Park District in Summit, Illinois with Masaoka also facing off against Alex Colon.
 Daisuke Masaoka would end delivering a Shiranui on the outside off the ring post through light tubes on a board when his knee accidentally hit the hard floor under the tarp.
 Masaoka decided to keep going and did a spot where he hit Colon with multiple light tubes and then quickly finished Colon with a knee to the face for the win.
 Masaoka was helped to the back in very much pain.
 Masaoka would decline going into a hospital out of fear of cost and decided to wait until flying back to Japan to check on the damage.
 Masaoka would end up being originally pulled out of the Sengoku Tokyo Dome show on January 15th but then would decide since it an was opening tag match against young boys he could get by just walking to the ring and allowing Jack to take care of the match for him.
 Masaoka would then get x-rays where it would be revealed that his knee cap would be fractured and that he would need surgery right away on it.
 Masaoka would get the surgery despite not feeling like he could actually afford to get it done.
 All that has been announced is that he will out for a long time.
 He will not be able to walk on it for 6-8 weeks and it looks like he will be out for most of 2019 to recovery from this injury.

 Takashi Sasaki's project Sengoku which he started up in August 2017 was to allow independent wrestlers from all over the country that would otherwise never get the chance to work Korakuen Hall the opportunity to wrestle in the historic building.
 Sasaki has ran three shows and each of them have not drawn well but it is known ahead of time that these are not going to do that well in comparison to a regular FREEDOMS show at Korakuen Hall.
 Sasaki decided for the fourth show that he would get wrestlers the chance to work the Tokyo Dome for the first time ever instead.
 Sasaki would book his Sengoku group at the Furusato Festival which is a nine day event at the Tokyo Dome that multiple events are taking place through out the nine day window.
 Different vendors would be located on floor of the Tokyo Dome and people would just pay to get into the event itself not for anything specific.
 Takashi Sasaki would run his show on January 15, 2019 at the Tokyo Dome and would be unable to know how many fans were actually watching the event he was putting on.
 The main event of the show would be Okinawa's Ryukyu Dragon promotion consisting of Guruken Mask, Ultra Soki, and Shikuwasa Z taking on EAGLE's Kazunori Yoshida, Hiroyuki Kondo, and Takahiro Katori with Yoshida getting the win at 14 minutes, 21 seconds with an Eagle Arrow.
 The semi-main event would have Unchain's Masashi Takeda filling in for Jun Kasai and Kenji Fukimoto defeating Hokkaido's Donan Ring's Tomoya Adachi who worked for FMW and WMF as well as Katsuo with Takeda getting the win at 9 minutes, 54 seconds with a Reverse U Crash.
 The Osaka women's team of Kyusei Ninja Ranmaru and Hibiscus Mii would defeat Aisawa # 1 out of Yamagata and Yuya Susumu going by the Susumu # 2 name when Ranmaru would pin Aisawa at 8 minutes, 53 seconds with the Art of Ninja.
 Takashi Sasaki, Mammoth Sasaki, and Toru Sugiura would defeat the Dotonbori team out of Osaka in Kuga, TORU, and Katsumi Oribe when Sasaki would pin Oribe at 9 minutes, 7 seconds with a Furusato Driver.
 The FREEDOMS team of GENTARO and Kamui would defeat DERA team out of Aichi of Kengo Takai and Grand Passion Mask # 4 when Kamui would pin Passion at 11 minutes, 4 seconds with a Moonsault.
 The Real Lucha Libre promotion out of Fukuoka had their own match as Van Vean Jack defeated Van Veal Negro at 7 minutes, 58 seconds after Jack would get the win with the Messiah.
-The opening match had Violento Jack team up with Daisuke Masaoka who came to the ring with a fracture knee cap but just stood at ringside as Jack did a majority of the match as they would defeat Tomoya Hirata and Naoki Kamada when Jack would get the win at 8 minutes, 44 seconds over Kamada with a Lariat.
+The opening match had Violento Jack team up with Mammoth Sasaki who was Daisuke Masaoka's replacement after he suffered his fracture knee cap as they would defeat Tomoya Hirata and Naoki Kamata when Jack would get the win at 8 minutes, 44 seconds over Kamata with a Lariat.

 FREEDOMS would return to the Shin-Kiba 1st Ring on January 30, 2019 and announce a crowd of 188 fans for the show.
 The main event would be Violento Jack and Mammoth Sasaki defending their King of Freedom Tag Team Titles against the Unchain team of Masashi Takeda and Minoru Fujita when Jack getting the pinfall win over Takeda at 17 minutes, 41 seconds with a Amatalan.
 The semi-main event would be a very bloody Fluorescent Light Tubes Death Match with Jun Kasai and Takashi Sasaki going up against Kenji Fukimoto and Big Japan's Toshiyuki Sakuda with Kasai doing the syringe spot on Sakuda once again before putting Sakuda away at 13 minutes, 43 seconds with a Reverse Tiger Driver.
 Kasai would offer a shot at his King of Freedom World Championship afterwards to Sakuda.
 Yuya Susumu and Masamune would defeat the team of Toru Sugiura and Kamui at 13 minutes, 3 seconds when Masamune would get the win over Kamui with a Watari Rai to earn a shot at the King of Freedom Tag Team Titles at the next show.
 Gunso, brother YASSHI, and Dragon Libre would defeat the team of GENTARO, Kenichiro Arai, and Tomoya Hirata at 14 minutes, 40 seconds when Libre would score the biggest win of his career over Arai.
 Chikara would defeat Shunsuke Sayama at 6 minutes, 7 seconds with a Backdrop and TORU would win the opening match against Naoki Kamata at 9 minutes, 53 seconds with a Dropkick.